An Integral Theory and History of Nutrition

 The limitation in terms of ways of knowing in their society that is given in Integral theory is in “magical thinking” or superstition as ways of explaining things, would eventually be addressed by science.
 Nevertheless, tribal societies had shamans that were reputed to have healing abilities on the energetic and spiritual levels.

 One limitation was that the social order was fixed with a lack of choices and adaptive responses to changing circumstances.
 Tribes are overall integrated and under-differentiated and specialized.
 As populations increased and there was more contact between civilizations there was more conflict and need for more high levels of social organization for defense or to go on the offensive.
-This need or choice would change diets making them more subject to other motives than health.
+This need to support specialists who do not provide their own food would change diets making them more subject to other motives than health.

 Stage 3 are societies based on the principle Power by Heroic Individuals conquerors, kings, dictators, slave owners, etc. Loyalty of clans and the powerful

 Stage 4 swung back toward the collectivism of orthodox religions through morals codes of Moses, Confucius, Christianity, Islam, etc. From this also grew rule of laws applied universally and ostensibly fairly.
 This puts authority in conceptions of authority in general such authority of doctors and formal medicine.

 Throughout both stages agriculture grew and will be treated as one stage of nutritional development.